 In addition, students may study subjects outside of the IT field like history or English literature.

-Kentucky currently offers several campus-based cybersecurity bachelor’s degree programs.
-Please see the following table for more information.
+Kentucky currently offers three cybersecurity bachelor’s degree programs.
+Please see the following list for more information.

 The main advantage of an online degree is flexibility.
 With an online degree, it’s easier to study while working, making this an ideal way for someone to earn an income while also furthering their education.

-Students in Kentucky can choose from two online bachelor’s degree programs.
+Students in Kentucky can choose from four online bachelor’s degree programs.

-- Sullivan University offers a Bachelor of Science in Cybersecurity
+Learn more: Program details - Program: Bachelor of Science in Cybersecurity

 The primary advantage of a master’s degree is that the graduate will not be held back within the company.
 For instance, some companies may stipulate that those in upper management must have a master’s degree or higher.